 Math 233 - Calculus III

 We live in a three-dimensional world.
-When you complete Calculus III, you are now able to write down amazing facts about the real world in precise mathematical terms.
-Have you ever heard of Maxwell's Equations?
+When you complete Calculus III, you are now able to write down amazing facts about the three-dimensional world in precise mathematical terms.
+Have you heard of Maxwell's Equations?
 They are written in the language of Calculus III.

 Math 240 - Differential Equations